What is an Integrated Regional Water Management Plan?

 Timeline of Accomplishments

-In 2006 the County of Madera began the process of developing on IRWMP
+In 2006, the County of Madera began the process of developing on IRWMP for managing and protecting water resources.

 IRWM Plan was completed for the Madera Region under Prop 50 on April 14, 2008.
-This is a complete plan under the Prop 50 Standards that includes both the foothill and the valley areas – creating many new partnerships and involvement.
-The stakeholders understand the importance of both areas within the region.
+This is a complete plan under the Prop 50 Standards that includes both the foothill and the valley areas, creating many new partnerships and involvement.

 On November 24, 2009, the Madera County Water Advisory Commission created the Formation Committee to create the Regional Water Management Group.